 Bruno Pacheco

-In Vitamin P3: New Perspectives in Painting (Phaidon, October 2016)
+Essay by Omar Kholeif, in Vitamin P3: New Perspectives in Painting (Phaidon, October 2016)

 Deceptive Engagement

-Essay by Ulrich Loock in Bruno Pacheco: Mar e Campo em três momentos (Casa das Historias Paula Rego, 2012)
+Essay by Ulrich Loock, in Bruno Pacheco: Mar e Campo em três momentos (Casa das Historias Paula Rego, 2012)

 Biography